Inflect logo

 • Drought (4.6)

-Modern data center construction in the region uses specific engineering standards to mitigate these threats.
-Coastal and tsunami risks are marked as indirect given Beijing's inland position.
+Modern data center construction in the region uses specific engineering standards to manage these threats.
+Coastal and tsunami risks are marked as indirect given the inland position of the city.
 All risk assessments are current as of September 2025.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business